 WHICH ARE THE FAMILY MEMBERS YOU CAN BRING TO SPAIN?

-Once you fulfil the before mentioned conditions, we must take into consideration which are the relatives that can join you in Sapin for the family reunion.
+Once you fulfill the before mentioned conditions, we must take into consideration which are the relatives that can join you in Sapin for the family reunion.

 As an individual who holds a residence permit in the country, you can apply for the family reunification residence visa for: